 Herring is temperate water coastal pelagic fish.
 It is found at depths of 10 and 400 m below the surface of the sea.
 The adult herring feeds mainly on tiny copepods (crustaceans), mysid shrimps, and small fishes near the surface of the sea.

 Herring fish holds 158 calories per 100 g.
-Herring and its processed products contains numerous health benefiting essential fatty acids, protein, minerals and vitamins that improve overall health and well-being .
+Herring and its processed products contain numerous health-benefiting essential fatty acids, protein, minerals, and vitamins that improve overall health and well-being .

 Herring fish muscles composes excellent amounts of omega-3s fatty acids such as eicosapentaenoicacid (EPA) and docosahexaenoic acid (DHA) .
-2.0 oz serving contains 1,200 mg of omega-3's.
-Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of neural system, especially in infants and children.
+2.0 oz serving contains 1,200 mg of omega-3s.
+Research studies suggest that these fatty acids, particularly DHA, play an important role in the development of neural systems, especially in infants and children.

 Seafood consumption is also known to have health benefits among the adult population.
 Several large trials have evaluated the effect of fish or fish oils on heart disease.
 In the "GISSI Prevention Trial, heart attack survivors who took a 1-gram capsule of omega-3 fats every day for three years were less likely to have a repeat heart attack, stroke, or die of sudden death than those who took a placebo".

 Herring is "best-choice"-low mercury seafood.
-The Food and Drug Administration (FDA) recommend that pregnant women eat at-least 8 ounces and up to 12 ounces (340 grams) of a variety of seafood lower in mercury a week.
+The Food and Drug Administration (FDA) recommends that pregnant women eat at least 8 ounces and up to 12 ounces (340 grams) of a variety of seafood lower in mercury a week.